k98kurz/bluegenes/readme.md

 This controls recombination behavior.
 All are opt-out; default behavior is to treat each unspecified value as `true`.
-When evolving an `Allele`, the underlying `Gene`s will be recombined unless `RecombineGenes` == `NewOption(false)`, and they will recombine if they have matching names, if `MatchGenes.isSet` is `false`, or if `MatchGenes` == `NewOption(false)`.
+When evolving an `Allele`, the underlying `Gene`s will be recombined unless `RecombineGenes` == `NewOption(false)`, and they will recombine if they have matching names, if `MatchGenes.IsSet` is `false`, or if `MatchGenes` == `NewOption(false)`.
 When evolving a `Chromosome`, the same logic applies regarding `RecombineAlleles` and `MatchAlleles`, and the params are also passed into the calls to `Allele.Recombine`, so the options about